 David B. Cohen (Associate Director of Accomplished California Teachers)

 David has been teaching since 1993, and is now in his 15th year of teaching in California public high schools.
 He completed a B.A. in English at U.C.
 Berkeley (’91) with Phi Beta Kappa honors, and earned a Master’s degree in Education through the Stanford Teacher Education Program (’95).
 After achieving National Board Certification in 2004, David served for two years as a support provider for National Board candidates.
 As one of the founding members of ACT, he helped author the group’s first two policy reports.
 In his role as the Associate Director of ACT, his main responsibilities are in communications and membership, and he works to promote teacher leadership throughout the state.
 David is also active in other educational leadership organizations including the CTQ Teacher Leaders Network, CTA’s Institute for Teaching, and the California Teacher Union Reform Network (CalTURN).

-David currently teaches 10th grade English, serves as an academic advisor, and has particular interests in grading and assessment practices and professional development.
+David currently teaches 9th and 10th grade English, serves as an academic advisor, and has particular interests in grading and assessment practices and professional development.
 For the 2014-15 school year, he will be on leave from the classroom to work on a writing project about great teachers and schools throughout California.

 Follow David B. Cohen on Twitter.